equinor/WINC_OnePager/README.md

 There exist several Jupyter notebooks in the directory:

-- Notebook **GaP-WellClass.ipynb** is a test example for the integration of `GaP` and `WellClass`.
-It hides many details.
-It require eclipse `.EGRID` and `.INIT` as input files.
-This notebook also serves the role of generating `pytest` data for unit testing.
-- Notebook **pflotran-gap.ipynb** integrates `GaP` and `WellClass` too.
-But instead of the user-provided `.EGRID` and `.INIT` files, both files are generates by calling pflotran scripts.
-- Notebook **Pressure-WellClass_test.ipynb** is Alejandro's tests on deviated wells.
 - Notebook **Pressure-WellClass.ipynb** is used to test pressure.
 - Notebook **WellClass_csv_yaml.ipynb** is used to test pressure and loading `.csv` and `.yaml` input files.